kratika1008/RelGAN/README.md

+# My Version of RelGAN

+My goal is to make RelGAN more generalizable for my research.
+I will update as this goal is achieved.

-## RelGAN: Modified
+## About RelGAN

-This repository contains the code from this paper: [RelGAN: Relational Generative Adversarial Networks for Text Generation](https://openreview.net/pdf?id=rJedV3R5tm), modified to work with multiple data sets, for (insert MQP link here).
+This repository contains the code from this paper: [RelGAN: Relational Generative Adversarial Networks for Text Generation](https://openreview.net/pdf?id=rJedV3R5tm).

 ## Dependencies
 This project uses Python 3.5.2, with the following lib dependencies: